lauvio95/spotify_mlproject/README.md

 # spotify_mlproject
-This project has been developed during the Machine Learning course at the Science Faculty of Lisbon University (FCUL).
+This project has been developed during the Machine Learning course at the Science Faculty of the University of Lisbon (FCUL).
 The dataset analyzed is '*Spotify_dataset.csv*'.
 This dataset, downloaded from Kaggle, contains selected data from the following dataset: Hit Predictor.

 The 'Spotify_dataset.csv' we learned from has 41 106 instances described by 20 data fields.